-345 3.1 Predictor selection
+3.1 Predictor selection

 In the predictor selection stage, after six iterations of hyperparameter tuning and predictor reduction with KGE as the metric, a list of 15 predictors is selected (blue bars in Fig. 3), including those related to climate, hydrology, pedology, and land cover.
 In addition, using MASE as the metric in this stage leads to a list of 19 remaining predictors, among which 13 are the same as the list of predictors identified using KGE.
 The predictor list selected using KGE is preferred due to the fewer predictors and similar model performance.
-Figure S9 shows the feature selection results (blue bars) for the SoilGrids-based model, with 11 out of 13 predictors also included in the final list derived from the HWSD-based model.
+The feature selection results for the SoilGrids-based model (blue bars in Fig. S5) indicate that 11 out of 13 predictors are also present in the final list derived from the HWSD-based model.
 This overlap further reinforces the consistency of important features across datasets and enhance the robustness of the selection process.

 To enhance the model transferability, we implement a representativeness check (detailed in Sect.
-4.1.2) that led to the exclusion of 3 initially selected predictors: "BASIN AREA," "NLCD01 52," and "NLCD01 95."
+4.1.2) that led to the exclusion of three initially selected predictors: BASIN_AREA, NLCD01_52, and NLCD01_95.
 These variables demonstrated insufficient representativeness of the anticipated real-world data distribution in the prediction phase, resulting in a final model with 12 predictors.
 Figure 3 presents a comparative analysis of mean absolute SHAP values between the original 15-predictor model (blue bars) and the final 12-predictor model (orange bars).
-Notably, both models identified the same five dominant predictors, ranked according to their influence in the 12-predictor model: 1) the merged predictor of hydrologic variables ("hydro related"), 2) the areal percentage of Hydrologic Group BD soil ("HGBD"; detailed classification in Ross et al., 2018), 3) the areal percentage of woody wetlands ("NLCD01 90"), 4) the consecutive wet days ("CWD"), and 5) the subsurface flow contact time ("CONTACT").
-The "hydro related" and "CWD" reflect the overall hydrology condition of a catchment, including runoff, precipitation, and groundwater recharge.
-Groundwater has a dilution effect on DOC concentration (Kortelainen and Karhu, 2006).
-Similarly, precipitation and runoff contribute to the distribution and concentration of DOC (Baum et al., 2007; Tranvik and Jansson, 2002; Wilson et al., 2013).
-Soil type plays a crucial role in determining the soil organic matter quantity and the partitioning of precipitation into runoff, consequently influencing the concentration of DOC in rivers (Autio et al., 2016; Camino-Serrano et al., 2014).
-Woody wetland, as one land cover attribute, has been identified as a significant predictor of downstream DOC concentration (Duan et al., 2017), because of the enhanced breakdown of organic matter and plant respiration.
-The influence of subsurface flow contact time on DOC concentration is complex and indirect.
-For instance, during transport, a catchment with a shorter contact time experiences reduced mineralization loss (Ludwig et al., 1996) and microbial consumption (Helton et al., 2015).
-Conversely, studies have shown that labile DOC concentration increases with contact time in some alluvial aquifers, as deeper groundwater inflow could provide considerable labile DOC (Helton et al., 2015; Wickland et al., 2012).
+Notably, both models identified the same five dominant predictors, ranked according to their influence in the 12-predictor model: (1) the merged predictor of hydrologic variables (hydro_related), (2) the areal percentage of Hydrologic Group BD soil (HGBD; detailed classification in Ross et al., 2018), (3) the areal percentage of woody wetlands (NLCD01 90), (4) the consecutive wet days (CWD), and (5) the subsurface flow contact time (CONTACT).
+The hydro_related and CWD reflect the overall hydrology condition of a catchment,

 Figure 3.
 Mean absolute SHAP values of predictors in models with 15 predictors (blue) and 12 predictors (orange).
-Note that the SHAP values have the same units as the target variable, P_r .
-Abbreviations: hydro_related (merged predictor representing recharge, runoff, and precipitation); HGBD (areal percentage of Hydrologic Group BD soil); NLCD01_90 (areal percentage of woody wetlands); CWD (consecutive wet days); CONTACT (subsurface contact time); temp_related (merged predictor encompassing potential evapotranspiration, first/last freeze timing, snow fraction, actual evapotranspiration, and mean/min/max temperature); CNPY11_BUFF100 (areal percentage of canopy in the riparian buffer); elev_related (merged predictor for mean/min/max elevation); NLCD01_42 (areal percentage of evergreen forest); RH (relative humidity); BFI (base flow index); soil_texture_related (merged predictor for silt and sand content); BASIN_AREA (catchment area); NLCD01_52 (areal percentage of shrub); NLCD01_95 (areal percentage of herbaceous wetlands).
-For detailed descriptions, refer to Supplementary Tables S2 and S3.
+Note that the SHAP values have the same units as the target variable, Pr.
+Abbreviations: hydro_related (merged predictor representing recharge, runoff, and precipitation), HGBD (areal percentage of Hydrologic Group BD soil), NLCD01_90 (areal percentage of woody wetlands), CWD (consecutive wet days), CONTACT (subsurface contact time), temp_related (merged predictor encompassing potential evapotranspiration, first/last freeze timing, snow fraction, actual evapotranspiration, and mean/min/max temperature), CNPY11_BUFF100 (areal percentage of canopy in the riparian buffer), elev_related (merged predictor for mean/min/max elevation), NLCD01_42 (areal percentage of evergreen forest), RH (relative humidity), BFI (base flow index), soil_texture_related (merged predictor for silt and sand content), BASIN_AREA (catchment area), NLCD01_52 (areal percentage of shrub), and NLCD01_95 (areal percentage of herbaceous wetlands).
+For detailed descriptions, refer to Tables S2 and S3.